alanzchen/rm-protection/README.md

 Wiki: https://github.com/alanzchen/rm-protection/wiki

 # What is this?
- `rm-protection` is a safe alternative for removing file.
+ `rm-protection` is a safe alternative for removing files.
 It works exactly the same as `rm` (in fact it passes arguments to `rm` almost untouched).
 The only difference is that it refuses to proceed if a `.*.rm-protection`  file is found and you failed to answer a question.

 # Why are you here?